Superradiant phase transitions in one-dimensional correlated Fermi gases with cavity-induced umklapp scattering: Introduction

-In this paper, we theoretically study the phase transitions of one-dimensional (1D) correlated Fermi gases trapped in an optical cavity with the bosonization and renormalization group techniques.
+In this paper, we theoretically study the {superradiant} phase transitions of one-dimensional (1D) correlated Fermi gases trapped in an optical cavity with the bosonization and renormalization group techniques.
 We focus on the nesting point where the Fermi surface has a wave length commensurate with the cavity wave length, i.e., $k_{0}=2k_{F}$.
 The bosonization of the Fermi fields gives rise to an all-to-all sine-Gordon model, in which the Bose fields in any distances are coupled.
 The superradiant phase transition is then linked to the well-known $(1+1)$-dimensional KT phase transition of SG model.
 By employing the perturbative renormalization group techniques, we capture the ground-state phase diagram of the Fermi gas.
 The nesting effect, where the model shows vanishing critical coupling strength, survives only with repulsive local interaction.
-The critical coupling strength become finite when the local interaction becomes attractive.
-Nevertheless, we find the critical dimension of the KT phase transition is also $2$, the same with that in an ordinary local SG model.
+The critical coupling strength become finite when the local interaction becomes attractive. {The critical behaviours are discussed.
+Nevertheless, we find the relevancy of the non-local cosine term also subjects to the scaling-dimension analysis; it is relevant (irrelevant) when the scaling dimension is lower (higher) than the critical dimension of KT phase transition, similar to that in an ordinary local SG model.}

 In the following, we present the model and its bosonization in section II and III, respectively.
 Further, we perform the RG analysis in section IV, discuss the phase diagram in section V, and analyze the critical dimension in section VI.
 A brief summary is given in the last section.